 Choosing which format you want to write in will help fuel your content ideas.
 It’s about finding the right format that’s valuable for your audience.

-Decide what topic you’re going to write about in your accounting blogs
+Decide what topic you’ll write about

 Before you start writing accounting blogs, you need to know what you’re writing about, right?
 (RIGHT!)